KojiroAsano/Recomment-Movies/README.md

 ## Description:
   This is assignment from ***Professional Certificate in Coding: Full Stack Development with MERN*** Week15.</br>
-  This program consists of javascript, html, and css.
+  This program consists of jsx, html, and css.
-  This program is Todo list.
-If you are done with your task and push "Done", then window asks if you want to remove the task from Todo list.
+  This program is to show the recent popular movies.

 ## Installation:
   1. Downloads each file into one file. <br>
     1. **index.html** <br>